sobradob/chainlink_hackathon/README.md

 With a FPMM, if one of the outcomes tends to 0, then the value of the liquidity pool also tends to 0.
 In a prediction market, we would expect outcome tokens on the losing positions to become worthless!
 Therefore this can result in catastrophic loss to liquidity providers.

 There are many different alternate algorithms available but we have chosen to use a modified LMSR ([logarithmic market scoring rule](https://www.cs.cmu.edu/~./sandholm/liquidity-sensitive%20automated%20market%20maker.teac.pdf)) to generate a fair price for any market.
+For more information on the JUST WIN LS-LSMR implementation check [here](docs.just.win).

 The key advantage of this algorithm compared to that of Uniswap or Omen is that:
 - The losses to the GAMEMASTER are bounded (i.e. 80% drawdowns are simply not possible).